jappeace/jappeaceApplication/content/pragmatic-haskell-message-servant.md

 decode :: FromJSON a => ByteString -> Maybe a
 ```
 In this signature, `a` can be anything as long as it implements FromJSON.
-We do this with generic and `instance FromJSON Message`.
+We fulfill this condition with generic and `instance FromJSON Message`.
 We give as bytestring the `result` to decode, in return it gives us `Maybe a`.
-The compiler figures out that `a` in this case is `[Message]`.
+The compiler deduces that `a` in this case is `[Message]`.

 The return value will have content if decoding succeeded (`Just`),
 or it won't if it fails (`Nothing`).
 To get rid of the container we pattern match it.
-This can be thought of as a switch case statement in other languages,
+This can be thought of as a switch case statement in other languages.
-or just an `if elif else` construct.

 #### Nothing
 ```haskell